sage-code/maj/adjectives.md

 # Adjectives

-Adjectives are 4 or 5 character long and are ending usually with:
+Adjectives are 4 or 5 character long and are ending with:

 * vowels - {"o", "e", "i"} never {"a" or "u"}
 * semivowels - {"l","j","y"}